Building Energy Flexibility

 PhD Candidate in Building Energy Flexibility, Demand Response & Data-Driven Energy Analysis for Buildings

-I work on data-driven methods for understanding, estimating, and quantifying building energy demand and flexibility, with a focus on public buildings, smart meter data, electric heating, and demand response.
+I work on building energy flexibility, demand response, and data-driven energy analysis in buildings, with a focus on smart meter data, heating-related demand, space-heating load disaggregation, and public buildings.

 Research focus